 The disease has become more visible due to large outbreaks of infection in South America.
 Healthcare providers are detecting a link between the infection in pregnant women and the birth defect microcephaly in newborn babies.

-Microcephaly results in the infants having a reduced head size and brain damage.
+Microcephaly results in infants having a reduced head size and brain damage.
 In adults who have had the infection, there have also been reports of a rise in Guillain-Barré syndrome, a disease that affects the nervous system.
 This can lead to paralysis and occasionally death.

 Scientists are investigating the effects of the Zika infection in more detail, how it is transmitted and the long-term effects of infection.
 A person with suspected Zika infection should always visit a healthcare provider for confirmation and to rule out other diseases that have a similar effect.

 The Zika virus is spread between humans through Aedes mosquitoes who feed on an infected person’s blood and pass the infection on to another human.
 There are two types of Aedes mosquitoes – the aegpti and the albopictus, both of which are very active in the day and also bite at night.
-The females of these of these mosquitoes are the ones that bite and spread diseases.
-Both types are recognisable by the white stripes on their legs.
+The females of these mosquitoes are the ones that bite and spread diseases.
+Both types are recognizable by the white stripes on their legs.

 The virus can be incubated in the mosquito for eight to ten days and has the potential to transmit it until it dies.
 There is also the possibility that the mosquito passes the virus on to its own eggs.

 Both mosquito types like to lay their eggs in or near stagnant water.
 Containers used by humans have been found to have the eggs and larvae of mosquitoes in them.